cri-o/cri-o/tutorials/metrics.md

 enable_metrics = true
 ```

-The metrics endpoint serves per default on port `9090`.
-This can be changed via
+The metrics endpoint serves per default on port `9090` via HTTP.
+This can be
-the `--metrics-port` command line argument or via the configuration file:
+changed via the `--metrics-port` command line argument or via the configuration
+file:

 ```toml
 metrics_port = 9090